Glentana Homestead Historic Site 1906

 Unlike the modest homesteads of Nicklup and Jardup, Glentana was a substantial Victorian-Georgian-style home.

-It was a timber-framed building with weatherboard external cladding and a galvanized iron roof.
-A curved flight of steps led to the front door and the verandah surrounded the entire house.
+It was a timber-framed building with weatherboard external cladding and a galvanised iron roof.
+A curved flight of steps led to the front door, and the verandah surrounded the entire house.
 Projecting bay windows were located on either side of the front door.

 Inside, Glentana had a central hall and seven main rooms.
-There were pressed metal wall lining and 4.5m high pressed metal ceilings with ornate cornices and ceiling roses.
+There was pressed metal wall lining and 4.5m high pressed metal ceilings with ornate cornices and ceiling roses.

 Every room featured a carved jarrah fireplace surround.
-The style and size of the homestead illustrated the general increasing prosperity in Western Australia by the 1890s, assisted in the Harvey District construction of the Perth to Bunbury railway in 1893.
+The style and size of the homestead reflected the general increase in prosperity in Western Australia by the 1890s, largely due to the construction of the Perth to Bunbury railway in the Harvey District in 1893.

 When the Harvey Dam expanded, the Glentana homestead was estimated to be metres from the water’s edge.

 A buyer was found for the property, and the building was to be relocated.
 The intentions were to restore the homestead.
 However, during the relocation process, the new buyer found the white ants had substantially damaged the foundation.
-Removing it was unsuccessful and the white ant damage was unrepairable.
+Removing it was unsuccessful, and the white ant damage was irreparable.